Advanced Placement PBL Series

 - Support Sessions: 4 online sessions during school year (3 hours each)

-- Instruction: Summer Institutes may be online or on-site depending on host preference.
-All support sessions during the school year will be facilitated online for 2022-23
+- Instruction: Summer Institutes may be online or on-site depending on host preference

 - Class size: Up to 35 participants

-- Resources: Access to the Project Designer and 12 self-paced modules
+- Resources: Access to the Project Library and 12 self-paced modules

 - CEUs: Available from College Board (see details below)